Kwaza-ICT/kwaza-ict.github.io/docs/ai/aws/bedrock/index.md

 - **Human evaluation:** For subjective tasks like image, audio, video generation.
 - **Latency:** For real-time applications.
 - **Cost:** For cost-sensitive applications.

+## GuardRails

+ - Control the interaction between the model and the user.
+ - Filter out inappropriate content.
+ - Remove personaly identifiable information.
+ - Enhanced privacy and security.
+ - Reduce hallucinations and biases.

+## Agents

+ - Enable developers to create and manage autonomous agents of executing complex multi-step tasks.

+## CloudWatch

+ - Monitor and troubleshoot the performance of the foundation models.